finos/datahelix/docs/GettingStarted.md

 The generator is distributed as a JAR file, with the latest release always available from the [GitHub releases page](https://github.com/finos/datahelix/releases/).
 The project is currently in beta and under active development.
 You can expect breaking changes in future releases, and new features too!

 You are also welcome to download the source code and build the generator yourself.
-To do so, follow the instructions for [downloading and building it using a Java IDE](user/gettingStarted/BuildAndRun.md), or for [downloading and building it using Docker](developer/DockerSetup.md).
+To do so, follow the instructions in the [User Guide](user/UserGuide.md).

 Your feedback on the beta would be greatly appreciated.
 If you have any issues, feature requests, or ideas, please share them via the [GitHub issues page](https://github.com/finos/datahelix/issues).